aragon/client/README.md

 - `REACT_APP_ENS_REGISTRY_ADDRESS`: Address of the ENS registry that [APM](https://hack.aragon.org/docs/apm.html) repos were registered on.
 If you've deployed [aragonOS](https://github.com/aragon/aragonOS) to a local network, you can find the ENS registry's address in the migration's console output.
 - `REACT_APP_ETH_NETWORK_TYPE`: Expected network to connect to.
 Either one of `mainnet`, `rinkeby` or `local`.
 - `REACT_APP_IPFS_GATEWAY`: Url of the [IPFS](https://ipfs.io) gateway to load APM repos from.
 If you intend to connect to a local IPFS daemon, by default you should set this to `http://localhost:8080/ipfs`
-- `REACT_APP_ASSET_BRIDGE`: Which source to load the app frontend assets from.
-Can be one of `apm-bridge` (`apm-serve`'s production hosts, e.g. `voting.aragonpm.eth`), `ipfs` (loads through the IPFS gateway configured), or `local` (local servers, running on `localhost:300x`).
-If you intend to serve from a local IPFS daemon, you should set this to `ipfs`.
+- `REACT_APP_ASSET_BRIDGE`: Which source to load app frontend assets from.
+Can be one of `ipfs` (uses the configured IPFS gateway) or `local` (local development servers, running on `localhost:300x`).
+If you intend to serve assets from a local IPFS daemon, you should set this to `ipfs`.

-Without any settings, the app is configured to connect to our Rinkeby deployment using the `apm-serve` bridge.
+Without any settings, the app is configured to connect to our Rinkeby deployment fetching assets from IPFS.

 ## Issues